How to implement an effective employee training program in four key steps

 - Directly ask employees and managers about their performance pain points and what’s helping/improving.

 There’s much more to implementing a meaningful employee training program than putting a few PDFs on a website.
-If done well, you can delight your customers, maximize your profits and develop your workforce in the process.
+If done well, it can form a crucial part of your corporate training strategy, helping you to hit your business goals, maximize your profits and develop your workforce.